saltstack/salt/doc/topics/windows/windows-package-manager.rst

     (https://dl.google.com/edgedl/chrome/install/GoogleChromeStandaloneEnterprise.msi)
     When a new version is released, the url just points to the new version.
 To handle situations such as these, set the version to `latest`.
-Salt will install the version of chrome at the URL and report that version.
+Salt will install the version of Chrome at the URL and report that version.
 Here's an
     example:

 .. code-block:: bash